Connect with others who understand.

 • “I miss all the time (oops).
 As long as I take it next time, I haven’t noticed any problems with missing a dose.”

-If you miss your hydroxychloroquine dose, it’s recommended to wait until your next dose is due.
-Don’t make up a missed dose or take twice the amount for your next one.
+If you miss your hydroxychloroquine dose, it’s recommended that you wait to take your usual dose.
+Don’t make up a missed dose or double the amount for your next one.
 It’s important to stay on schedule to avoid taking too much.
-To learn more about what to do if you miss a dose or if you have any questions, talk to your doctor or rheumatologist.
+To learn more about what to do if you miss a dose or if you have other questions, talk to your health care provider or rheumatologist.

 Stopping Hydroxychloroquine Safely

-MyLupusTeam members have also shared their experiences stopping hydroxychloroquine.
+MyLupusTeam members have described what happened when they stopped taking hydroxychloroquine.
 One mentioned, “In my experience, stopping hydroxychloroquine without weaning results in nausea, diarrhea, body pain (particularly in the ribs), and an increase in flares.”

 “I was just told to stop after two years because of my eyes.
-I’ve been off for about a month and I’m really having joint problems,” wrote another.
+I’ve been off for about a month, and I’m really having joint problems,” shared another.

 Adjusting Other Medications

-Many people who take hydroxychloroquine can take lower doses of their lupus medications.
-In addition to hydroxychloroquine, you might also have been prescribed an immunosuppressant drug like methotrexate (Rheumatrex) or a corticosteroid like prednisone to help reduce inflammation and treat your lupus.
+Many people who take hydroxychloroquine take lower doses of their lupus medications.
+In addition to taking hydroxychloroquine, you might be prescribed an immunosuppressant drug like methotrexate (Rheumatrex) or a corticosteroid like prednisone to help reduce inflammation and treat your lupus.

 Talk With Others Who Understand

 Do you have more questions about your hydroxychloroquine prescription?
-Share them in the comments below, or start a conversation by posting on your Activities page.
+Share them in the comments below, start a conversation by posting on your Activities page, or connect with like-minded members in Groups.

 A MyLupusTeam Member